sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 ## The datasets

 All the sample data used in his lecture and the book can be found on his [website here](http://www.inference.org.uk/itprnn/code/kmeans/).
-It also has octave for the algorithms but we'll do implement them again.
+It also has octave code for the algorithms but we'll  implement them again in python.

 ## The simple k-means

-This is now a classic data-science interview question and you probably know how to do this in your sleep.
+This is now a classic data science interview question and you probably know how to do this in your sleep.
 Here's my simple implementation of it.
 You can make this a lot more efficient by using numpy's vectorized functions but I don't bother with it here.

 {% highlight python %}
 def assigment_step(centroids, xs):